Education during the First Intifada: Impact

 The school closures and the crackdown on alternative education had a significant negative impact on Palestinian youth and their education.
 United Nations official Rolf Van Uye warned in May 1989 that "we now have thousands of 8-year-old illiterates."
 A secondary school headteacher in the West Bank quoted by The New York Times in May 1989 claimed that the closures were "creating a whole generation of students who are not going to have a proper education.
 The whole academic process is being destroyed, and we are going to suffer for 10, 15 years."

-As well, the closures and the collapse of UNLU leadership had a significant impact on the in-class atmosphere once schools were allowed to re-open in the later stages of the Intifada, with many teachers experiencing a loss of authority over pupils and an increase in cheating on tests.
+The closures and the collapse of UNLU leadership had a significant impact on the in-class atmosphere once schools were allowed to re-open in the later stages of the Intifada, with many teachers experiencing a loss of authority over pupils and an increase in cheating on tests.
 Many Palestinian teachers also suffered a significant drop in income, with the Israeli Civil Administration only issuing partial pay during the closures, and were forced to look for other jobs.
 Schools that had been taken over by the Israeli military faced difficulties in restoring their facilities once they were allowed to re-open, due to vandalism left by the Israeli soldiers.
 In one school described by Joel Greenberg of The Jerusalem Post: "Reporters visiting the Khalduniya school in Nablus saw broken windows, desks, chairs, and closets; anti-Arab graffiti and insignias of IDF units painted on and cut into walls; broken laboratory equipment and excrement in the bathrooms and adjacent rooms."
+According to Susan Nicolai of Save the Children, "the impact on education was dramatic.
+Many teachers were forced to retire, teachers unions were prohibited and students were expelled, arrested and prevented from travelling abroad.
+Palestinian schools were closed for extended periods and some universities shut down for more than four years.
+A number of schools were taken over as detention centres...
+The impact of these years continues to be felt: increased discipline problems and fascination with resistance appear to have contributed to a drop in academic standards at various levels of education."